erikyo/Remove-CapsLock/readme.txt

 add_action( 'init', 'my_custom_rules' );
 `

-the second one allows to edit a single filter value (anyway it doesn't create any other filter).
-To disable the filter (while continue to use the rest of the standard set) you need to set "-1" as value ` add_filter( 'rcl_the_title', function () { return 60; } );
+- The second one allows to edit a **single filter** value (anyway it doesn't create any other filter) To disable the filter (while continue to use the rest of the standard set) you need to set "-1" as value ` add_filter( 'rcl_the_title', function () { return 60; } );